- 3.82k views

-Costa Rica's commitment to protecting and preserving nature is shown by their use of 95% renewable energy sources throughout the country.
-They have also been dedicating over 25% of the country’s land to national parks and reserves showing that you can still remain prosperous while still respecting nature.
+Costa Rica's commitment to protecting and preserving nature is shown by its use of 95% renewable energy sources throughout the country.
+The country has also been dedicating over 25% of its land to national parks and reserves, showing that you can remain prosperous while still respecting nature.
 There are many ways to experience ecotourism in Costa Rica and staying in one of the best eco-lodges when on a trip to Costa Rica counts as one.

 Top 3 things to do:

-- Isla del Coco: A protected national park and completely uninhabited island off the pacific coast of Costa Rica is home to a sprawling rainforest full of diverse flora and fauna.
+- Isla del Coco: A protected national park and completely uninhabited island off the Pacific coast of Costa Rica is home to a sprawling rainforest full of diverse flora and fauna.
 It’s a perfect place for nature lovers to go and explore.
 Also very interesting is that since the island has no connection to the mainland, most species found are completely endemic to the island.

 - Corcovado National Park: Located on the Osa Peninsula, it’s been said that the forests of Corcovado in Costa Rica reach heights like that of the Amazon and is home to a diverse plant and animal life.
-Environmental enthusiast will enjoy backpacking, bicycling, and driving through rainforests, mangroves, plains and waterfalls.
-From monkeys, to parots, to sea turtles, the Corcovado National Park is an eco-warrior’s playground.
+Environmental enthusiasts will enjoy backpacking, bicycling, and driving through rainforests, mangroves, plains, and waterfalls.
+From monkeys to parrots to sea turtles, the Corcovado National Park is an eco-warrior’s playground.

 2. New Zealand

 Dedicated to being 100% off fossil fuels before 2025, New Zealand is a country that all should aspire to be like.
-While New Zealand may be divided into two different islands, the large abundance to wind and geothermal electricity is what’s shaping their future.
-Not only do they have a large focus on green-energy, but they have always treated nature with the utmost respect which is why they have some of the most breathtaking landscapes you’ll ever find from mountains, to valleys, untouched beaches, and many more natural wonders.
+While New Zealand may be divided into two different islands, the large abundance of wind and geothermal electricity is what’s shaping their future.
+Not only does the country have a large focus on green energy, but it has always treated nature with the utmost respect.
+Not surprising that this nation has some of the most breathtaking landscapes you’ll ever find, from mountains to valleys to untouched beaches, and many more natural wonders.

 Top 3 things to do:

-- Wai-O-Tapu Geothermal Reserve: New Zealand is very well known for their abundance of geothermal activity that creates much of their electricity.
+- Wai-O-Tapu Geothermal Reserve: New Zealand is very well known for its abundance of geothermal activity that creates much of its electricity.
 Tourists can also enjoy the wonders and joy of the geothermal activity from seeing pools of boiling water, steam rising from cracks all over the park, geysers spewing water into the air and even the active Taupo volcano.

-If you want to live the life of luxury in a first-class city while still remaining close to nature, then this country should be your first pick!
-A trip to Singapore allows you to experience a tropical rainforest within the city limits but the country is covered by 50% in protected land.
-It also is one of the most walkable cities in the world which allows you to zero out most of your carbon emissions while staying here.
+If you want to experience luxury in a first-class city while still remaining close to nature, then this country should be your first pick!
+A trip to Singapore allows you to experience a tropical rainforest actually within the city limits.
+The country covered by 50% in protected land also flaunts one of the most walkable cities in the world which allows you to zero out most of your carbon emissions while staying here.